bsemp/WordClock/README.md

 # Word Clock

-A clock that gives time with words (French, English)
+A clock that gives time with words (French, English).
+This repo is intended to be a "simulation" to build a physical clock using microcontroller, led, ...

 ## Local